Anisotropic model of dark energy dominated universe with hybrid expansion law: Introduction

 \section{Introduction}

-The late time acceleration of the universe is confirmed by different data sets of complimentary nature such as type Ia supernovae (SN Ia), baryon oscillations, galaxy clustering, cosmic microwave background (CMB) and weak lensing \cite{1a}.
-The cause of accelerated expansion of the universe has been attributed to some unknown form of energy named as the dark energy (DE).
-It is a hypothetical form of energy that permeates all of space and tends to increase the rate of expansion of the universe \cite{11}.
-The most recent WMAP observations indicate that DE accounts for 72\% of the total mass energy of the universe \cite{12}.
-Many cosmologists believe that the simplest candidate for the DE is the cosmological constant ($\Lambda$) or vacuum energy since it fits the observational data well.
-During the cosmological evolution, the $\Lambda$-term has the constant energy density and pressure $p^{(de)}=-\rho^{(de)}$, where the superscript $(de)$ stands for DE.
-However, one has the reason to dislike the cosmological constant since it always suffers from the theoretical problems such as the ``fine-tuning" and ``cosmic coincidence" puzzles \cite{12a}.
-That is why, the different forms of dynamically changing DE with an effective equation of state (EoS), $\omega^{(de)}=p^{(de)}/\rho^{(de)}<-1/3$, have been proposed in the literature.
-Other possible forms of DE include quintessence ($\omega^{(de)}>-1$)\cite{13}, phantom ($\omega^{(de)}<-1$) \cite{14} etc. SN Ia data collaborated with CMB anisotropy and galaxy clustering statistics suggest that $-1.33<\omega^{(de)}<-0.79$ (see, Tegmark et al. \cite{18a}).
+The phenomenon of accelerated expansion of the Universe came into picture in the last decade, and by now it has been confirmed by different data sets of complimentary nature such as type Ia supernovae (SN Ia), baryon oscillations, galaxy clustering, cosmic microwave background (CMB) and weak lensing \cite{1}.
+But this has posed a challenging problem- what is driving the accelerated expansion of the Universe.
+After estimating various energy components of Universe, the cause of accelerated expansion of the Universe has been attributed to some exotic energy stuff dubbed as the dark energy (DE).
+The most recent Planck results indicate that DE is major ingradient in the energy budget of the Universe and accounts for nearly 70\% of the total mass energy of the Universe \cite{2}.
+It is believed that DE possesses negative pressure and tends to increase the rate of expansion of the Universe \cite{3}.
+Theoretically, the so called cosmological constant ($\Lambda$), once abandoned by Einstein, is put forward as a simplest candidate of DE, characterized by the equation of state (EoS) $p^{(DE)}=-\rho^{(DE)}$.
+However, the cosmological constant suffers from the theoretical problems such as the ``fine-tuning" and ``cosmic coincidence" puzzles \cite{4}.
+This prompted theorists to study cosmological models with dynamical DE characterized by an effective EoS $w^{(DE)}=p^{(DE)}/\rho^{(DE)}\neq-1$ \cite{5, 6}.